Total Pageviews

 Why all the forms of cultural creation are the greatest wealth.

-Why we can't become truly human without culture.
+Why we can't become human without culture.

 No comments: